 THE TRIAL

-On 28 June, the people’s court of the Proletarsky district of Moscow heard Begun’s case.
 The Chairman was R. A. Novitskaya.
 Begun refused the lawyer assigned to him but the court ignored his refusal.
-A. Drugova petition the court to allow S. Alber (Jewish activist, physicist, Doctor of Physics and Mathematics, and Professor) to act as Begun’s defence counsel, but the court rejected her petition.
+A. Drugova petition the court to allow S. Alber, a Jewish activist, physicist, D.Sc.
+(Physics and Mathematics), and Professor, to act as Begun’s defence counsel.
+The court rejected her petition.

 The only witnesses at the trial were police officers and the detectives who had followed Begun.

-Josif Begun was taken to the trial after a 42-day hunger-strike.
-He was in a semi-unconscious condition.
 The requests of Begun, his wife and the lawyer assigned to him, to call a doctor and postpone the trial, were rejected.
 Judge Novitskaya stated that the trial would go on regardless of the condition of the accused.
 She made Begun stand, although he could only do so by propping himself up on his elbows or with his escort supporting him.
 When he fell, almost losing consciousness, he was handcuffed by order of the Judge.
 Afterwards he was lifted up by the handcuffs.

 A. Drugova left the courtroom, unable to stand her husband’s appearance.
 As a sign of protest S. Alber also left the room.
 There were no other relatives or friends of the accused in the courtroom.